acaglayan/CNN_randRNN/README.md

 It is also possible to run the system step by step.
 See the details <a href="https://github.com/acaglayan/CNN_randRNN/blob/master/more_info.md"> here</a>.

 ### SUN RGB-D Scene Recognition
 This codebase is presented based on Washington RGB-D object recognition.
-It can also be used for the SUN RGB-D Scene dataset.
-Please see the details for using SUN RGB-D dataset <a href="https://github.com/acaglayan/CNN_randRNN/blob/master/sunrgbd_info.md"> here</a>.
-This also guides the use of other datasets as a reference point.
+It can also be applied to SUN RGB-D Scene dataset.
+Please see the details <a href="https://github.com/acaglayan/CNN_randRNN/blob/master/sunrgbd_info.md"> here</a> to use SUN RGB-D Scene dataset.
+This can also be considered as a reference guide for the use of other datasets.

 #### Scene Recognition Demo
 A demo application using RGB images is presented.
 Download trained models and RNN random weights <a href="" target="__blank"> here <a/>.
 Uncompress the folder and place as the  file structure given above.